 Who is considered a "Utah Filmmaker"?

-We have a very broad and inclusive definition of the term
+We have a comprehensive and inclusive definition of the term

 Utah Filmmaker